Lemonade (2016 film): Plot

-Apathy: In a bus, dancers in tribal paint and hair braided in traditional African styles dance in unison as Beyoncé solemnly looks on.
-Beyoncé is then heard reciting a spoken-word poem about infidelity over the slow melody of a jewelry box playing a theme from Pyotr Ilyich Tchaikovsky's ballet Swan Lake.
-In a plantation mansion, Serena Williams wanders the halls and dances in front of Beyoncé as she sings "Sorry".
-The song ends as Beyoncé sits crosslegged in an empty room dressed in a metallic bra set with her hair braided similarly to Nefertiti's crown.
+Apathy: On a bus, dancers in tribal paint and traditionally African braided hairstyles dance in unison as Beyoncé looks on solemnly.
+She then recites a spoken-word poem about infidelity over the slow melody of a jewelry box playing a theme from Pyotr Ilyich Tchaikovsky's ballet Swan Lake.
+In a plantation mansion, Serena Williams wanders the halls and dances in front of Beyoncé as Beyoncé sings "Sorry".
+The song ends with Beyoncé sitting cross-legged in an empty room, dressed in a metallic bra set and wearing hair braided to resemble Nefertiti's crown.
 Naked women wander a field as the film fades to black.

-Emptiness: "Dear Moon" is recited accompanied by visuals of a plantation mansion bathed in an eerie blood-red glow.
-The camera slowly zooms in on a windowed door as the thumping beat of "6 Inch" begins, cutting to scenes of Beyoncé riding in a vintage Cadillac at night.
-The scene cuts to Beyoncé in a room surrounded by other women dressed in black as she swings a lightbulb above her head.
-The word "LOSS" flashes as the window explodes into fire.
-Beyoncé begins dancing seductively on a stage behind glass, intercut with scenes of her dressed in a grand white dress lying on a bed before walking down a hallway as it begins to catch aflame.
+Emptiness: "Dear Moon" is recited over images of a plantation mansion bathed in an eerie blood-red glow.
+The camera slowly zooms in on a windowed door as the thumping beat of "6 Inch" begins, cutting to Beyoncé riding in a vintage Cadillac at night.
+In another scene, she stands in a room surrounded by women dressed in black while swinging a lightbulb above her head.
+The word "LOSS" flashes as the window bursts into flames.
+Beyoncé dances seductively on a stage behind glass, intercut with scenes of her lying on a bed in a grand white dress and walking down a hallway as it begins to burn.
 The song ends with Beyoncé and a group of people standing outside the mansion as it burns behind them.

-Accountability: Little girls run around and play in a mansion, while a mother and her daughter sit in a bedroom.
-It cuts into an interview with a man recounting his experience meeting then-President Obama as he drives through a storm.
-The interview is intercut with super 8 footage of the man with his family in a New Orleans neighborhood.
-The film cuts back to a tunnel in Fort Macomb as Beyoncé sings "Daddy Lessons" and plays the guitar.
-The song is interrupted by childhood home videos of Beyoncé and her father Mathew Knowles, as well as videos of him playing with his granddaughter Blue Ivy, before resuming to more footage of life in New Orleans, such as families playing and a jazz funeral.
+Accountability: Little girls run around and play in a mansion while a mother and daughter sit in a bedroom.
+The film cuts to an interview with a man recounting his experience meeting then-President Obama as he drives through a storm.
+The interview is intercut with Super 8 footage of the man with his family in a New Orleans neighborhood.
+The film returns to a tunnel in Fort Macomb as Beyoncé sings "Daddy Lessons" and plays guitar.
+The song is interrupted by childhood home videos of Beyoncé and her father, Mathew Knowles, as well as videos of him playing with his granddaughter Blue Ivy.
+It then resumes with more footage of life in New Orleans, including families playing and a jazz funeral.
+The song has been interpreted as a reflection on how Beyoncé's relationship with her father influenced her marriage and her daughter's relationship with him.
+Writer Lethabo Malatiji wrote that the song involves Beyoncé resolving her relationship with her father and examining how his marriage affected her own.